-There’s also the widespread perception, right or wrong, that black is simply the more professional ink colour.
+There’s also the widespread perception, right or wrong, that black is simply the more professional ink color.
 I read one person lamenting on a message board that everyone in her workplace used black ink at a meeting, except her.
-Once she realised that and saw others eyeballing her blue handwriting, she decided to switch to black.
+Once she realized that and saw others eyeballing her blue handwriting, she decided to switch to black.

 In a discussion about blue or black ink at Fountain Pen Network, one of the users pointed to Debrett’s New Guide to Etiquette and Modern Manners, which reads:

 (For business purposes) black remains the most correct and distinguished choice.
 Blue is very much in second place and is thought more suitable for women than for men.
 Blue-black is only appropriate for schoolboys.
 Colored inks, although more acceptable than before, are still considered very suspect in traditional circles.

 The sexism aside, I can see how black ink is perceived that way.
 It has a more sober, serious appearance and its solidness communicates stability in ways that lighter colors don’t.

 But don’t count blue out yet.
 It turns out that it has a lot to recommend it over black.

 To quote the great American car manufacture Henry Ford “you can have any color as long as it is black” In the UK black ink is mandatory in secondary school level exams (GCSEs and similar).
 If you are in the U.S or another country I would recommend double-checking with the teachers or examining board first if you are unsure.

 Probably just as important as to which ink color to use is to make sure that you are using the right pen.
 You will need a reliable good quality pen that won’t let you down and is comfortable to use.
 Check out our guide the best pens for exams which goes into more detail about choosing a good pen for your exams with our top recommendations.